cullendales/cullendales.github.io/README.md

 # Personal Protfolio Website
 ## About
 This website will contain a portfolio of my software projects.
-Currently, I have been much more focused on backend develop for the past few years but currently I am learning JavaScript and have some interesting projects in the works.
+I have been much more focused on backend develop for the past few years but currently I am learning JavaScript and have some interesting projects in the works.

 [cullendales.com](cullendales.com)